Aung San Suu Kyi: 1990 general election and Nobel Peace Prize

-In 1990, the military junta called a general election, in which the NLD received 59% of the votes, guaranteeing NLD 80% of the parliament seats.
+In 1990, the military junta called a general election, in which the NLD received 59% of the votes, guaranteeing the NLD 80% of the parliament seats.
 Some claim that Aung San Suu Kyi would have assumed the office of Prime Minister.
 Instead, the results were nullified and the military refused to hand over power, resulting in an international outcry.
 Aung San Suu Kyi was placed under house arrest at her home on University Avenue in Rangoon, during which time she was awarded the Sakharov Prize for Freedom of Thought in 1990 and the Nobel Peace Prize one year later.
 Her sons Alexander and Kim Aris accepted the Nobel Peace Prize on her behalf.
 Aung San Suu Kyi used the Nobel Peace Prize's US$1.3 million prize money to establish a health and education trust for the Burmese people.
 Around this time, Aung San Suu Kyi chose nonviolence as an expedient political tactic, saying in 2007, "I do not hold to nonviolence for moral reasons, but for political and practical reasons."

 The decision of the Nobel Committee mentions:

 The Norwegian Nobel Committee has decided to award the Nobel Peace Prize for 1991 to Aung San Suu Kyi of Myanmar (Burma) for her non-violent struggle for democracy and human rights.